 A site selection process was undertaken by the ToVP during the pre-feasibility study, which identified a number of potential options; however as the purpose of this Business Case is to assess Harold Rossiter Reserve as the VPSHC’s preferred location, the alternatives have not been fully explored.
 See Page 10 of the Business Case.

 NOTE: The Risk Assessment concluded that of the twelve possible options, nine were assessed as presenting lower risks than Harold Rossiter, and two were assessed as presenting an equal risk

 According to the Business Plan, other sites have been identified as potentially suitable for the development of a synthetic turf hockey field.
 Are these sites being assessed?

 A number of reports and studies previous to the Pre-Feasibility Study highlighted that Harold Rossiter was not an appropriate venue for a synthetic hockey playing field and that alternative venues should be considered (noting that these reports were for a multipurpose sporting facility).
 The subsequent pre-feasibility study has not adequately investigated the selection of the site and or resolved the feasibility of Harold Rossiter to accommodate the synthetic hockey playing field.
-See Page 114
+See Page 15 of the Business Case.

 Further consultation with the users of Harold Rossiter was not conducted as it was deemed premature and would create some outrage within the community.
 To mitigate this risk, the ToVP have preferred to delay such consultation until the outcomes of the Business Case have been considered by Council.
-See Page 120
+See Page 21 of the Business Case.